ritaturk/xenko-docs/manual/physics/index.md

 Entities with colliders attached to them, should not be moved directly by their **Transform** property, but instead should be manipulated by applying forces.

 However if your entity is controlled by script or animation most of the time, but only sometimes needs to interact with other physics objects, you can set the **Is Kinematic** flag for a Rigid body collider.
 The collider will still raise collision events, but will not respond to them.
 When the collider needs to start interacting with other colliders again, simply disable the **Is Kinematic** flag in your script.
+When **Is Kinematic** flag is set, you will be able to move the Entity and thus the rigid-body from the **Transform** itself.
 An example when to use this, is for instance, when a player character is mostly controlled by animation and user input, but needs to respond in a convincing way when the player is hit by a particular object.

 Besides collision detection and logic, the physics simulation in Xenko offers: